 Broken Sword: The Shadow of the Templars

 An American lawyer on holiday in Paris takes it upon himself to solve the mystery of a fatal cafe bombing.
 The first Broken Sword is still the best, elegantly weaving real-world history with a tale of murder, cults, and conspiracy.
-George Stobbart is proof you don’t need a badge or a gun to be a good detective.
+Lovable hero George Stobbart is proof you don’t need a badge or a gun to be a good detective.
+This globe-trotting adventure whisks you away to a number of memorable locations, from a Syrian marketplace to a cosy Irish countryside pub, and its deft balance of mystery and humour is note-perfect.

 Set in the Land of the Dead, Grim Fandango sees salesman Manny Calavera becoming embroiled in a shady conspiracy.
-It’s not a traditional detective game, but its visuals and atmosphere are so steeped in film noir imagery that it feels like one—and cracking the conspiracy involves a touch of sleuthing.
+Think Glengarry Glen Ross meets Casablanca, but with writer/creator Tim Schafer's trademark sense of humour.
+It’s not a traditional detective game like some of the others on this list, but the visuals and atmosphere are so steeped in film noir imagery that it feels like one—and cracking the conspiracy involves a touch of sleuthing.

 Tex Murphy: Under a Killing Moon

-This cyberpunk adventure is set in the far future, and takes place on a distant planet in the Gemini system.
+This cyberpunk-flavoured adventure game is set in the far future, and takes place on a distant planet in the Gemini system.
 In a rainy Blade Runner-inspired urban setting, it follows cop Azriel Odin as he tries to track down his missing brother.
 There are two playable characters, whose stories become entwined.
+This is another game that has the feel of a detective game rather than being one outright, but sometimes that's enough to scratch the sleuthing itch.

 Sam & Max Hit the Road